QIWI Announces Second Offer to Purchase for Cash Arranged by the Controlling Shareholder

 QIWI is a leading provider of cutting-edge payment and financial services in Russia and the CIS.
 We stand at the forefront of fintech innovations to facilitate and secure the digitalization of payments.
 Our mission is to connect our clients providing unique financial and technological solutions to make the impossible accessible and simple.
 We offer a wide range of products under several directions: QIWI payment and financial services ecosystem for merchants and B2C clients across digital use-cases, ROWI digital structured financial products for SME, and several other startups.

 For the FY 2021 QIWI had revenue of RUB 41.1 billion and an Adjusted EBITDA of RUB 13.2 billion.
-QIWI's American depositary shares are traded on the NASDAQ and Moscow Exchange (ticker: QIWI).
+QIWI's American depositary shares are traded on the NASDAQ and Moscow Exchange QIWI.

 For more information, visit investor.qiwi.com.